-Selection criteria

-Essential selection criteria
+Selection criteria Essential selection criteria

 - 1. Hold a PhD in Chemistry or a related area (or be close to completion), prior to taking up the appointment. - 2.
-Have expertise in the chemical synthesis of both polymers and small molecules. - 3.
-Have hands-on expertise in the development and implementation of novel spectroscopic setups to characterise optical materials - 4.
-Have comprehensive knowledge on computational chemistry, including the use of DFT and machine learning methods - 5.
-Be able to demonstrate competence and success in the thesis research area (and postdoctoral work if appropriate), e.g. as judged by publications (or papers in press) in high quality peer reviewed journals.
-Evidence will be sought of a deep understanding of the applicant's previous fields of research and evidence of independent intellectual and practical contributions to previous research projects, as indicators that such attributes can be brought to bear on the present project.

-- 6. Be viewed as a motivated, enthusiastic, organised self-starter; one who can work with a minimum of supervision but at the same time extract the benefits of an excellent research environment. - 7.
-Be willing to learn new techniques and apply them in an interdisciplinary research environment.
-Be willing to participate in group journal clubs and workshops as a means to continuously improve technical and theoretical knowledge. - 8.
-Communicate well in English in writing and in oral and visual presentations. - 9.
-Show an ability to work supportively in a laboratory environment, and to supervise and educate junior coworkers and take part in joint projects through co-operation and the exchange of information, skills and reagents. - 10.
-Be willing to play a role in keeping the laboratory running by assuming a share of group responsibilities.
+Have research experience in computational chemistry for transition metal or organometallic catalysis, including reaction coordinate calculations and broader mechanistic studies. - 3.
+Publications: Be able to demonstrate competence and success in the thesis research area (and postdoctoral work if appropriate), e.g. as judged by publications (or papers in press) in high quality peer reviewed journals.
+Evidence will be sought of a deep understanding of the applicant's previous fields of research and evidence of independent intellectual and practical contributions to previous research projects, as indicators that such attributes can be brought to bear on the present project. - 4.
+Academic ability: Have an excellent fundamental understanding of chemistry - 5.
+Skills development: Be willing to learn new techniques for mechanistic studies of transition metal catalysis and apply them in an interdisciplinary research environment. - 6.
+Communication skills: Communicate well in English in writing and in oral and visual presentations, and the ability to write reports for publication in scientific journals. - 7.
+Record keeping: Be able to keep detailed laboratory records and report on progress at regular intervals. - 8.
+Team working skills: Show an ability to work supportively in a laboratory environment, and to supervise and educate junior co-workers and take part in joint projects through co-operation and the exchange of information, skills and reagents. - 9.
+Promoting good practice: Be willing to play a role in keeping the laboratory running by assuming a share of group responsibilities. - 10.
+Motivation: Be highly motivated, enthusiastic, organised self-starter; one who can work with a minimum of supervision but at the same time extract the benefits of an excellent research environment.